Bentonsport shops now located downtown and one block east on Des Moines St.

 GREEF GENERAL STORE: Come sample Addie May Fudge, a real cream and butter fudge.
 Check out the antiques, jewelry, decor, collectables, vintage photography, repurposed furniture.
 You'll find a large collection of Betty Boop items, glassware, quilts and quilting fabrics, linens, and metal toys.
 The upstairs room is devoted to Christmas all year round.
 The basement is now stocked with merchandise with wine sampling to be added in the near future.
 For more information, call (319) 592-3579 or email [email protected]

-HOMEOPATHIC REMEDY APOTHECARY: Business owner Braden Crist will soon achieve her certification as a practitioner of homeopathy.
+HOMEOPATHIC REMEDY APOTHECARY: Business owner Braden Crist is a certified practitioner of homeopathy.
 The business stocks traditional homeopathic remedies, herbal teas, local honey, tinctures, essential oils, and other natural personal care products.
 Products are made locally and inclusive of veteran and indigenous-owned businesses.
-Inventory is still arriving.
-Staffing the shop will be Melinda Davenport, who is attending an online course about homeopathic products that will be stocked at the Apothecary.

 IRON & LACE: The place for Queen Anne’s Lace Pottery and artistic ironwork, handwoven rugs, original artwork, jewelry.
 All locally made.
 Every year you'll find new colors, textures, and designs.
 A must-see gallery and gift shop.
 Demonstrations by appointment.
-For more information, call (319) 592-3222 or visit www.ironandlaceiowa.com
+For more information, call (319) 592-3222 or visit Facebook Iron-Lace.

 MINI MILLS By Terry Philips: On the first floor of the Odd Fellows Building is a new shop called Mini Mills.
 The name alludes to a business Terry had for many years in the Mills Seed building in Washington, Iowa, which featured antiques and items from deconstructed buildings.
 Today, Terry continues this line of business in Bentonsport.
-He is also restoring windows on the second floor of the Odd Fellows Hall on the west end of Bentonsport on Hawk Dr.
+He is also restoring windows on the second floor of the Odd Fellows Hall on the west end of Bentonsport.

 SISTERS VINTAGE & MORE is now...
 OLD SCHOOL ANTIQUES: Located on Des Moines Street, you'll find antiques, vintage items, and the unexpected in this shop across the street from the Indian Artifact Museum.